Christmas break: Rangers players to come back stronger-Official - Vanguard News Nigeria

+Enugu Rangers expect their players to come back from the Christmas break stronger and better for the season ahead.

-Media Officer of Rangers International Football Club, Norbert Okolie has said that the club players are expected to come back stronger, fresh and focused from their seven days Christmas break.
+Accordiong to Rangers International Football Club media officer, Norbert Okolie players are expected to be fresh and focused on the task ahead.

 Rangers’ management released the players and the technical crew to celebrate Christmas with their families and loved ones.